 Javier Pena is the Bajaj Family Professor of Operations Research at the Tepper School of Business, Carnegie Mellon University.
 He earned his Ph.D. in Applied Mathematics from Cornell University in 1998.
 His teaching and research interests include financial optimization, machine learning, and convex optimization.
 Dr Pena's publications have appeared in journals such as Quantitative Finance, Journal of Risk, Mathematics of Operations Research, and the SIAM Journal on Optimization.
 Dr. Pena has consulted with Axioma Inc. in the development and implementation of algorithmic tools for portfolio management.
 Dr. Pena was the recipient of the 2005 George Leland Bach MBA Teaching Award for excellence in the classroom.

-BNY Mellon Professor of Finance at the Tepper School of Business.
-Received his Ph.D. from the University of Chicago in 1988.
-His teaching and research interests include energy and commodity derivatives, stochastic volatility modeling, market microstructure, limit orders, and liquidity.
+Duane Seppi is the BNY Mellon Professor of Finance at the Tepper School of Business.
+He received his Ph.D. from the University of Chicago in 1988.
+Duane’s teaching and research interests include energy and commodity derivatives, stochastic volatility modeling, market microstructure, limit orders, and liquidity.
 His research has been published in the Review of Financial Studies, Journal of Finance, Journal of Financial Economics and other leading finance and economics journals.
 His research has been recognized by awards from the the Q-Institute, the Western Finance Association, and the Journal of Asset Pricing Studies.
 He has been on the editorial boards of the Journal of Finance, the Review of Financial Studies, the Journal of Financial Markets, and the Review of Finance.
 He was a visiting scholar at the US Securities and Exchange Commission and at Nanyang Business School.

 Leif B. G. Andersen is the Global Head of the Quantitative Strategies Group at Bank of America Merrill Lynch.
 He holds MCs in Electrical and Mechanical Engineering from the Technical University of Denmark, an MBA from University of California at Berkeley, and a Ph.D. in Finance from Aarhus Business School.
 He was a co-recipient of Risk Magazine's Quant of the Year Award in 2001 and again in 2017.
 He has worked for more than 20 years as a quantitative researcher in the derivatives pricing and risk management areas.